rafamanzo/base-rails-app/README.md

 * `mocha` has not been included in favour of `rspec-expectations`
 * `boilerplates` are no more included

-Still missing for a full migration:

-* All JS testing stuff (`konacha` and `sinon`) is still not compatible yet with Rails 5 (see work at branch rails5-konacha)

 ### Copyright

 2014-2016 Rafael Reggiani Manzo